magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 \- **Step 3**: Launch the IoT Gateway.

-ThingsBoard will automatically generate a yml file with the required settings.
+IoT Hub will automatically generate a yml file with the required settings.
 All you need to do is copy and save this configuration as a **docker-compose.yml** file in a convenient location on your computer for storage and execution.

 {% include images-gallery.html imageCollection="docker-compose-yml" %}